Kneaded That

 Instructions

-• Allow the butter to cool before mixing it with the brown sugar, cane sugar, vanilla, egg, and egg yolk.
+• Allow the butter to cool, then mix it with the brown sugar, granulated sugar, vanilla, egg, and egg yolk.

-• Mix the dry ingredients separately and mix into the liquids until fully combined.
+• Whisk the dry ingredients together separately, then mix into the wet ingredients until fully combined.

 • Stir in the rolled oats.

-• Chill for 30 mins to an hour before baking at 350F for best results.*
+• Chill 30 minutes to an hour before baking at 350°F for best results.

-• Bake for 11-12 mins**.
-Allow them to cool on the pan for 5 mins before moving them to a cooling rack.
+• Bake for 11–12 minutes.
+Let the cookies cool on the pan for 5 minutes before moving to a cooling rack.

 Notes

-*I've skipped chilling and they baked fine, however, chilling or resting the dough creates a deeper flavor with an even better texture in the end.
+Chilling: I've skipped chilling and they baked fine, but chilling or resting the dough creates a deeper flavor and even better texture.

-**Take them out of the oven when the edges are slightly browning and the center is matte and domed (it shouldn't look shiny or raw on the outside).
-They will collapse a bit while cooling.
-Taking them out before they overbake is essential to making a perfectly chewy cookie!
+Doneness: Take them out when the edges are slightly browning and the center is matte and domed (not shiny or raw).
+They collapse a bit while cooling — pulling them before they overbake is essential for a perfectly chewy cookie.

 Comments